-Remove from the baking sheet from the oven and immediately sprinkle with the chocolate chips.
+Remove the baking sheet from the oven and immediately sprinkle with the chocolate chips.
 Turn the oven off and place the pan back in the hot oven for 1 minute to soften the chocolate.

 Remove the pan from the oven and spread the chocolate evenly over the crackers.